codepath/android_guides/Fragment-Navigation-Drawer.md

 Next, let's setup a basic navigation drawer based on the following layout file which has the entire drawer setup in `res/layout/activity_main.xml`.
 Note that the `ToolBar` is added as the first child of the main content view by adding the include tag.

+When `android:fitsSystemWindows` attribute is set to true for a view, the view would be laid out as if the `StatusBar` and the `ActionBar` were present i.e. the UI on top gets padding enough to not be obscured by the navigation bar.
+We want our main content view to have the navigation bar and hence `android:fitsSystemWindows` is set to true for the `FrameLayout`.
+To achieve the effect of having the navigation drawer appear from under the `StatusBar`, we need to set `android:fitsSystemWindows` to false.

 ```xml
 <my.custom.package.path.FragmentNavigationDrawer
     xmlns:android="http://schemas.android.com/apk/res/android"